First-Year Admitted Student Checklist

 • Submit your immunization and health history forms to UNC Campus Health.

 • Review the Cashier’s website for important information on billing, creating proxy access to your account for parents or family members, and setting up payment plans.
-Please note that your bill for the fall semester will be available in ConnectCarolina on July 15 with a due date of August 15.
+Please note that your bill for the fall semester will be available in ConnectCarolina in mid-July with payment due in mid-August.

 • Provide official copies of your final high school transcript and transcripts for any college coursework.
 View instructions in MyCarolina.